 The iPhone X joined the iPhone 8 and 8 Plus as the first Apple phones to support wireless charging.
 The phone uses the open Qi charging stand, allowing a whole host of pads to power up this device, not just those made by Apple.

 With efficiency improvements enabled by the A11 Bionic chip, the iPhone X offers two hours more battery life than the iPhone 7, but the battery falls short of the iPhone 7 Plus.
+Keep in mind that most iPhone X units on the market in 2026 are now over seven years old, and their 2,716 mAh batteries will have degraded significantly - expect noticeably shorter battery life than when the phone was new.

-Where can you buy a cheap iPhone X in 2024?
+Where can you buy a cheap iPhone X in 2026?

 The iPhone X was released in 2017, so it is very rare to find a brand-new model.
-Moreover, Apple no longer sells it officially and has discontinued it in its official store.
+Apple no longer sells it officially and has discontinued it in its official store.

 While you might find a new model lost on a store shelf somewhere, buying a refurbished phone is the easiest and cheapest option.